 Instead, sugar skull makeup has a place when done with the right intentions, and with respect and understanding of its significance.
-That's also why Merson created three new Reina Rebelde products — a 4 Play Wet Dry Eye Color in Azteca ($23), On Your Face Contour + Color Trio in Coqueta (currently sold out), and Lip Brilliance color in Bomba ($17) — in honor of the holiday: to celebrate all things beautiful about the tradition.
+That's also why Merson created three new Reina Rebelde products — a 4 Play Wet Dry Eye Color in Azteca ($23), On Your Face Contour + Color Trio in Coqueta ($23), and Lip Brilliance color in Bomba ($17) — in honor of the holiday: to celebrate all things beautiful about the tradition.

 "Once people understand how sacred the holiday is, I invite them to join, participate, and appreciate the culture," says Merson.
 "The makeup you create [in honor of Día de los Muertos] should be beautiful, colorful, and uplifting.
 You are channeling someone you loved, you are celebrating their life on earth and their soul's return visit from the afterlife.
 That feeling of love and respect should inform the makeup."